marcinkubica/kagent/tui/README.md

-# kagentino
+# kagentui

-Textual-based rich TUI for interacting with KAgent agents over the A2A protocol.
+Textual-based rich TUI for interacting with kagent agents over the A2A protocol.

 ## Goals (initial cut)
 - Browse agents